 About This File

-There are two legal guides; one for Scotland and one for England and Wales.
+There are three legal guides; one for Scotland, one for England and Wales and one for Northern Ireland.
 Please ensure that you download the correct version.

 Here in the UK we are lucky enough to have a legal system that we believe can be relied upon to maintain order and to support us in times of need.
 We have confidence in the police, the Crown Prosecution Service and the Judiciary to act impartially and that their processes operate in a fair, consistent and transparent manner.